Guide to Postpartum: Week 3

 How often should I be breastfeeding or pumping?

 Aim to breastfeed or pump every 2-3 hours, or as needed based on your baby’s hunger cues.
+If baby is sleeping at night, mothers can get more sleep and pump 3-4 hours, or even 5 hours, after the last pumping.
+The breasts will start to leak, so you don't need to set an alarm for every 2 hours just to wake up to pump.
 If you’re concerned about milk supply, monitor your baby’s wet and dirty diapers and consult a lactation specialist if needed.

 How can I safely start incorporating pelvic floor exercises into my routine?